jafarlihi/cppq/README.md

 ## Quickstart

-cppq is a header-only library with 2 dependecies: `libuuid` and `hiredis`.
+cppq is a header-only library with 3 dependecies: `libuuid`, `hiredis`, `nlohmann_json`.

 Just include the header: `#include "cppq.h"` and add these flags to your build `-luuid -lhiredis`.

 `libuuid` and `hiredis` can be installed using your distro's package manager.

-For Arch Linux that'd be: `sudo pacman -S hiredis util-linux-libs`
+For Arch Linux that'd be: `sudo pacman -S hiredis util-linux-libs nlohmann-json`

 ## Example